kevin3314/fairseq/README.md

 # Diff
 - Implement custom dictionary for (NICT-)BERT.
   - Please align index for special symbols in dictionary for encoder and decoder.
+- Set default value of `share_all_embeddings` in `bart` to False
+  - Not share embeddings between encoder and decoder

 ***